‘It’s about showing up in the community authentically:’ How heritage brands stay relevant

 That was the question at the heart of a panel on Wednesday at the Fast Company Innovation Festival.
 And while the three panelists came from remarkably different backgrounds, they all had a similar answer: You have to build community.

 “It’s about showing up in the community authentically,” said Ethiopia Habtemariam, CEO of Motown Records.
-“Whether it’s doing events around Juneteenth or giving to community organizations—the same places we go to find talent, how do we show up for them in their real life?”
+“Whether it’s doing events around Juneteenth or giving to community organizations—the same places we go to find talent—how do we show up for them in their real life?”

 Motown Records has a rich history: Founded by Berry Gordy in Detroit in 1959, it was iconic through the ’60s and ’70s, but Habtemariam said it’s been important for the brand to keep evolving so it’s known not just for music from that era.
 When Habtemariam joined the company in 2014, the leaders were asking themselves how they could make “Motown a platform for entrepreneurs today,” she said.
 Some of that was accomplished through partnerships with other labels.
 But she said it’s also been about giving artists new ways to be storytellers—and providing them with education so they can be even more engaged in the issues most important to their communities.

 Smucker noted that the company worked hard to create connections with their customers, and part of that was being involved in their community in Akron, Ohio.
 In the midst of pandemic supply chain issues, he said the company “had to get creative” in terms of packaging and sourcing.
-“If we can’t even be on the shelf, how are we going to make enough product to donate to [our partner] Feeding America?”
-He asked.
+“If we can’t even be on the shelf, how are we going to make enough product to donate to [our partner] Feeding America?” he asked.
 “How are we going to serve our broader communities unless we get the supply chain, right?”

 Jamal Watkins’s efforts are also rooted in the idea of community.
 As the SVP of strategy and advancement for the NAACP, it’s intrinsic to the organization’s DNA.
 Founded 113 years ago, the NAACP has had to constantly reevaluate and rebrand, said Watkins.
-“We can’t be the organization that’s seen as, ‘oh, you’re marching and singing in the streets.'” he said.
+“We can’t be the organization that’s seen as, ‘Oh, you’re marching and singing in the streets.'” he said.
 “We do that.
-But we also have an ETF that’s traded on the New York stock exchange that’s moving companies towards ESG.
-We have a VC fund that we’re building to invest in black founders.”
+But we also have an ETF that’s traded on the New York Stock Exchange that’s moving companies toward ESG.
+We have a VC fund that we’re building to invest in Black founders.”

 He referenced the current water crisis in Jackson, Mississippi, and how systemic issues like that are rooted in racism and have a disproportionate impact on Black communities.
 “When you think about our brand, if we are not standing in the gap for those community members and doing that type of advocacy, we’re losing out on who we really are as an organization,” he said.